bsstahl/BienOblige/docs/datadictionary/ActionItem.md

   * *published* (optional) - The date and time of the creation of the **ActionItem**.
 Defaults to the *published* date and time on the Activity object on creation.
   * *summary* (optional) - A complete summary of the **ActionItem** including all relevant details.
   * *tag* (optional) - a collection of objects representing characteristics of the work, used for searching and sorting.
 These objects will usually be custom types, although standard AS2 objects such as *person* may be used.
-  * *target* (optional) - An object representing the entity on which the work is to be performed
   * *type* - An array holding both the custom object type ("bienoblige:ActionItem") and the standard fallback AS2 type ("Object")
   * *updated* (optional) - The date and time of the last update to the **ActionItem**.
 Defaults to the *published* date and time on creation.
 * Custom *ActionItem* fields